The GuideStone Wellness Challenge: Body, Mind and Spirit

 Share:

-GuideStone® believes when the body of Christ is healthy, it’s free to transform the world — and we want to help guide and equip you to do just that.
-Therefore, we have challenged our employees to focus on a balanced approach to wellness that includes body, mind and spirit and invite you to join us.
+GuideStone® believes that when the body of Christ is healthy, it’s free to transform the world — and we want to help guide and equip you to do just that.
+That’s why we initiated a wellness challenge for our employees that focuses on a balanced approach for body, mind and spirit — and we invite you to join us!

 The Challenge

-Build healthy habits by focusing on specific goals that promote your physical, mental and spiritual health.
-This four-week wellness challenge is designed to help you improve in the areas most important to you, so don’t be afraid to do a healthy activity on a day it’s not listed.
-Print the challenge out and keep it by your desk or save it on your computer and keep track of your progress by marking the checkboxes.
+Build healthy habits by focusing on specific goals that promote physical, mental and spiritual health.
+This four-week wellness challenge is designed to help you improve in the areas most important to you, so don’t hesitate to do a healthy activity on a day it’s not listed.
+Save or print the challenge and keep track of your progress.
 Are you ready?

 Why “Body, Mind and Spirit”?